mobile app bar

 Bulls-Coach Phil Jackson im Kreise seiner Spieler Steve Kerr, Dennis Rodman mit taktischen Anweisungen Basketball Herren NBA, Saison 1996 97

-“So, we would be losing by 20 at the half, and then everybody’s like this…” Kukoc revealed, looking down, to show that the players would be sitting in the locker room, dejected.
-“He comes in, now you’re gonna expect he’s gonna start yelling at the individual players about bad plays, not doing this…”
+“So, we would be losing by 20 at the half, and then everybody’s like this…,” Kukoc revealed, looking down, to show that the players would be sitting in the locker room, dejected.
+“He comes in, now you’re gonna expect he’s gonna start yelling at the individual players about bad plays, not doing this…

 Kukoc continued, “He calls a timeout and goes like, ‘You shot the ball, you shot the ball, you shot the ball… did you shoot the ball?
 Okay, we’re playing for him.
 Preferably, he misses it, so we all miss that shot.
 And from that point on, let’s start playing basketball.'”

-For Jackson, all that mattered was resetting and getting back to what the players knew how to do best: winning.
+For Jackson, all that mattered was resetting and getting back to what the players knew how to do best: Winning.

-Jordan’s admiration for Jackson’s one word pep talks
+Jordan’s admiration for Jackson’s one-word pep talks

-The Bulls icon often spoke about how he was baffled at how easily Jackson would pull those around him up.
+The Bulls icon often spoke about how he was baffled by how easily Jackson would lift those around him.
 “The main reason we do so well is Phil.
 I like him because of the atmosphere he creates,” said Jordan, in an older ESPN interview.
-“Sometimes he can say one word, one sentence, and shake you up, make you think… It’s not a curse, but you get the point.”

 Jordan was the face of the Bulls franchise, but without Jackson’s presence, the success he achieved may not have been possible.
-Jackson didn’t just excel with Xs and Os on the whiteboard, he also held together a locker room full of stars.
-Since his departure in 1998, the Bulls have slipped back into a kind of irrelevance, failing to make the Finals even once.
+Jackson didn’t just excel with Xs and Os on the whiteboard; he also held together a locker room full of stars.

-Jackson, meanwhile, went on to the Los Angeles Lakers and added five more championships to his resume.
+Since his departure in 1998, the Bulls have slipped back into a bit of irrelevance, failing to make the Finals even once.
+Jackson, on the other hand, went on to the Los Angeles Lakers and added five more championships to his resume.

 About the author